patrickbucher/docs/clean-agile/clean-agile.md

 often grave mistakes are made and bad decisions are taken at that point.

-A software project is more like a marathon than a sprint or a series of sprints, and therefor must be approached at a sustainable pace.
+A software project is more like a marathon than a sprint or a series of sprints, and therefore must be approached at a sustainable pace.
 If there's spare energy just before the finish line, it's ok to sprint for this last stretch.

 Developers must not comply when asked by the management to go faster.
 Working a